Have a question that isn’t answered here? Give us a call at 202-986-4239, email us at email@example.com, or come by the shop!

 We can do limited consultations by email.
 Please provide as much information about your tattoo as you can in your email:

 - Approximately how large will your tattoo be?
-(Please provide measurements in inches or centimeters – ‘small’, ‘medium’, and ‘large’ are relative and we won’t know what that means to you!)
+Please provide measurements in inches or centimeters – ‘small’, ‘medium’, and ‘large’ are relative and we won’t know what that means to you!
+We also can’t determine size based on a photo of a body part, as everyone comes in very different shapes and sizes.

 - On what body part will your tattoo be going?